-This is part 3 in our series of the Vitality Triangle (check out parts 1 and 2, where we’ve explored the importance of high protein and good fats).
+This is part 3 in our series of the Vitality Triangle (check out parts 1 and 2, where we’ve explored the importance of adequate protein and good fats).
 Good carbs occupy the third corner on the Zing Vitality Triangle and is a key component of balanced, healthy nutrition.

 You might be thinking, “then why do carbs get so much bad press?”
 It’s true, carbs tend to be labeled the enemy in a lot of modern fad diets such as Atkins and Paleo.